- Potassium is a mineral that is essential for all of the body's functions.

-- dried apricots, dates and dried figs
+- apricots and dried fruit

-- tree fruits, such as avocados, apples, oranges and bananas
+- tree fruits — such as avocados, apples, oranges and bananas

-- leafy greens, such as spinach, kale and silverbeet
+- leafy greens — such as spinach, kale and silverbeet

-- vine fruits, such as tomatoes, cucumbers, zucchini, eggplant and pumpkin
+- vine fruits — such as tomatoes, cucumbers, zucchini, eggplant and pumpkin

-- root vegetables, such as carrots, potatoes and sweet potatoes
+- root vegetables — such as carrots, potatoes and sweet potatoes

-- beans and peas
+- legumes — such as beans and peas

 Should I take a potassium supplement?